There are three species of rhubarb used medicinally (Rheum palmatum, R. tanguticum, and R. officinale), all found in temperate zones around the world.

 Rhubarb rhizomes have a strong, bitter flavor, mostly as a result of their high anthraquinone content.
 These anthraquinones are also what gives rhubarb its laxative and astringent qualities.

 It's important to consider safety when using any herb with anthraquinones.
 It should only be used under the guidance of a trained practitioner if using this herb for anything more than as a bitter in small doses.

-Other parts of the rhubarb plant, such as the brightly colored leaf stallks are popular for their tart flavour when making soups and pie.
+Other parts of the rhubarb plant, such as the brightly colored leaf stalks are popular for their tart flavor when making soups and pie.

 - Constipation (higher dose)

 - Diarrhea (lower dose)

 - Avoid use if taking heart medications, especially cardiac glycosides and drugs affecting potassium loss.

 What is Rhubarb Used For?